How is Zeffy free?

 Methods of nonprofit accounting

-The cash method for nonprofit accounting:
+The cash method or fund accounting:

 • You record expenses when they occur vs. when you plan them